 7. A/B Testing

-The above steps will help you craft your Facebook ad, but you’ll want to experiment within each step to make sure that you are getting the best results.
+The above steps will help you craft your Facebook ad, but you’ll want to experiment with each step to make sure that you are getting the best results.
 This means testing your ads, so that you can see what’s working and find new ways to win with Facebook ads.

 Use Facebook analytics to monitor your results and adjust accordingly.
 Things to keep in mind: